 It’s our aim at Merritts Brook to provide as many exciting learning opportunities as we can in addition to our already highly engaging curriculum.We subsidise trips to ensure that all children are able to access these additions to the curriculum that make learning so much fun.

-The academy decided to use the Cornerstones curriculum system as it meets the needs of our pupil.
+The academy decided to use the Cornerstones curriculum system as it meets the needs of our pupils.
 The Cornerstones website provides more detail about the philosophy of cornerstones.